Distance: 18.2 km.

 We pass over the central church of the Dormition of the Theotokos, built in 1760.
 A little further up is the village square, where we will definitely have a long stop for coffee or refreshments.
 So far we have walked about three hours from Katigiorgis.

-We are now at the location "Kanalaki", in an impressive setting with rocks, running water in the streams, large plane trees whose trunks take strange shapes, a magical forest.
+We are now at the location "Kanalaki", in an impressive setting with rocks, running water in the streams, large plane trees whose trunks take strange shapes, a magic forest.
 The old half-ruined cobbled path, after crossing two small streams, begins to climb with sharp turns.
 Here it is wide and in good condition.

 Leaving the wooded ravine, we continue uphill on a grassy unused dirt road and in a few meters we see the path on our left and follow it.
 We continue in the same direction at the right border of an olive grove and higher up we cross a dirt road.
-Here at the making of the road, the machine dug the ground half a meter below he path level, and we have to climb this to continue on the path.
+Here at the making of the road, the bulldozer dug the ground half a meter below he path level, and we have to climb this to continue on the path.
 We ascend parallel to the road, which is on our left, but after a while the path joins the road, on which we come to walk on.
 Further on, we find the continuity of the path on our left (a cairn marks that point along with red paint).
 We are at Mavron Oros (Black Mountain), which is really a hill and not a mountain, 422 meters high, located south of Promιri.
 On our way we reach a maximum altitude of 373 meters.

 |View to Skiathos and Aegean sea|